aws/karpenter-provider-aws/website/content/en/preview/tasks/metrics.md

 The Provisioner Usage Percentage is the percentage of each resource used based on the resources provisioned and the limits that have been configured in the range [0,100].
 Labeled by provisioner name and resource type.

 ## Nodes Metrics

+### `karpenter_nodes_created`
+Number of nodes created in total by Karpenter.
+Labeled by reason the node was created.

+### `karpenter_nodes_terminated`
+Number of nodes terminated in total by Karpenter.
+Labeled by reason the node was terminated.

 ### `karpenter_nodes_allocatable`
 Node allocatable are the resources allocatable by nodes.